katieenns/Dream-Team/README.md

 Our main takeaways from this project are:

-    1. Subscribe to Agile Methodologies, utilize online resources (eg. Stack OverFlow), and know there are many ways to execute the same idea!
+    1. How to integrate GIS mapping / APIs with Python and Flask plugins to create a web-based GIS Application.

-    2. Understanding how to use GitHub is important (committing/pushing, merging, utilizing branches), and centralizing teamwork in the debugging process is a huge help.
+    2. Different testing frameworks, including unit testing and pytest.
+Test driven development is extremely beneficial as it hard to write tests for code after it is written.

-    3. Test driven development is extremely beneficial and is a true best practice (writing tests after writing code is hard!).
+    3. Modularizing the codebase to follow best coding practices architecture.

 ### Burn Down Chart
 https://github.com/katieenns/Dream-Team/blob/main/Final_BurnChart_DreamTeam_Milestone2.png